tortila/tortila.github.io/_drafts/why-failed-tests-are-awesome.md

 The examples above are just partial solutions.
 They won't scale as the number of tests increases.
 There will be just more flaky tests, and more re-runs, more time need to integrate a piece of code, and even more frustration.
 Both solutions lack a *mitigation* part.

-Let's take a look at quarantine example - as long as there's no additional mechanism for detecting the root cause of flakiness (or, let's aim higher, fixing it automatically), there needs to be a person dedicated for that job.
-With large amount of tests, I can imagine that this is the only sustainable solution.
-Re-running alone, without any mitigation step, is only a temporary solution, and should be treated as last resort.
+Let's take a look at quarantine example - as long as there's no additional mechanism for detecting the root cause of flakiness (let alone fixing it automatically), there needs to be a person dedicated for that job.
+Nevertheless, with large amount of tests, this seems to be the most sustainable solution.
+Re-running alone, without any mitigation step, is only a temporary treatment, and should be treated as last resort.
+In both cases, without root cause analysis for each and every failure, tests value will be decreasing significantly with time.

 ### Many faces of flakiness
 Authors from University of Illinois in *An Empirical Analysis of Flaky Tests* [^luo] performed an experiment, in which they searched for the main root causes of intermittently failing tests.
 They analyzed a number of open source projects from m the Apache Software Foundation, looking for commit messages that indicated a flaky test being fixed.
 What's more, authors analyzed each occurrence and classified them into 10 different categories, depending on the root cause of flakiness.